Alliedium/awesome-ansible/README.md

 ## Setting up config machine

 1. Prepare config machine
-* Copy ssh key onto it.
+* Copy _private_ ssh key onto it.
 To make this run the following command from the machine you have generated your key (same one you use on cloud-init VMs creation)
 ```
 scp -i ~/.ssh/id_rsa_cloudinit ~/.ssh/id_rsa_cloudinit  <username>@<ip address>:~/.ssh/id_rsa_cloudinit
 ```